aditicsalunkhe/Group74-CalorieApp_Server/function_description.md

 - This function is used for logout by the user
 - logout() function just clears the session

+forgot()
+- This function enables the user to send a password rest link to their email.

 register()
 - This function is used for registering new users
 - Details of new users are stored in the database and the user is redirected to login page